The Asymptotically Safe Standard Model: From quantum gravity to dynamical chiral symmetry breaking: Sub-Fermi to trans-Planckian ASSM

 At sufficiently large cutoff scales the quartic Higgs self-coupling changes sign and turns negative, see \Cref{Fig:SMASQGbetaPlot}.
 This indicates a metastable regime or the potential importance of higher-order couplings.
 In the present ASSM setup, this happens at

-\Cref{eq:kMeta} compares well with the values obtained in perturbative computations within the $\overline{\textrm{MS}}$-scheme: As discussed before, a direct translation of the RG scales is not straightforward, as is their relation to momentum scales.
+This value compares well with the values obtained in perturbative computations within the $\overline{\textrm{MS}}$-scheme: As discussed before, a direct translation of the RG scales is not straightforward, as is their relation to momentum scales.
 However, a conservative estimate of these uncertainties is well below an order of magnitude, and hence we identify RG scales.
 This entails that \labelcref{eq:kMeta} is well compatible with

 in the $\overline{\textrm{MS}}$-scheme, see e.g.~\cite{Buttazzo:2013uya}.
 A conclusive analysis requires the inclusion of higher-order couplings in this regime \cite{Gies:2013fua, Gies:2014xha, Eichhorn:2015kea, Borchardt:2016xju, Gies:2017zwf, Sondenheimer:2017jin}.
-Importantly, the metastability scale $k_\textrm{meta}$ is very sensitive to the size of the Yukawa coupling and hence the determination of the pole mass of the top quark, discussed in detail in \Cref{app:PoleMasses}.
+Importantly, the metastability scale $k_\textrm{meta}$ is very sensitive to the size of the Yukawa coupling and hence the determination of the top quark pole mass, discussed in detail in \Cref{app:PoleMasses}.
 There it is shown that the largest systematic error in the determination of the pole mass can be attributed to the uncertainty in the determination of the running QCD coupling $g_{3,k=M_Z}$, that stems from the requirement of a self-consistent RG scheme for all scales.

 In the present work, we use the estimate \labelcref{eq:g3} with a relative factor 1.07 in comparison to the $\overline{\textrm{MS}}$-value.
 This is a linear extrapolation of the Yang-Mills and 2+1 flavour to the ASSM quark content with the error estimate \labelcref{eq:alphasIntervallMain}, see also the discussion in \Cref{app:SystematicsIR-QCD}.
-Interestingly,for $\alpha_{s\,,k=M_Z}$ being roughly 15\% larger than the $\overline{\textrm{MS}}$-value, the metastability scale approaches the Planck scale $M^2_\textrm{pl}=G_\text{N}^{-1}$.
-For the strong coupling $g_{3\,,k=M_Z}$ this entails a $7\%$ enhancement,
+Interestingly, for $\alpha_{s\,,k=M_Z}$ being roughly 15\% larger than the $\overline{\textrm{MS}}$-value, the metastability scale approaches the Planck scale $M^2_\textrm{pl}=G_\text{N}^{-1}$.
+For the strong coupling $g_{3\,,k=M_Z}$, this entails a $7\%$ enhancement,

 An analysis of the respective systematic error is deferred to \Cref{app:SystematicsIR-QCD}, where we also show $k_\textrm{meta}$ as a function of the strong gauge coupling $\alpha_{s,k=M_Z}$, see \Cref{fig:Higgs4-MOM2}.